-My new book The Blood Sugar Solution, which comes out at the end of February, gives exact details on what you should put at the end of your fork to prevent and reverse diabesity.
+My new book The Blood Sugar Solution gives exact details on what you should put at the end of your fork to prevent and reverse diabesity.
 It provides a comprehensive solution to the health problems facing our nation today.

 Now I'd like to hear from you...

 Have you taken statins?
 What has your experience been?

 Why do you think the medical establishment prescribes drugs that research shows don't work?

 Please share your thoughts by leaving a comment on Dr. Hyman's blog page for this article.

 Mark Hyman, MD

 [i] Abramson J, Wright JM.
 Are lipid-lowering guidelines evidence-based?
 Lancet.
 2007 Jan 20;369(9557):168-9